Multivariate Latent Recalibration for Conditional Normalizing Flows: A New Latent Recalibration Method for Normalizing Flows

-where $\Fh_L^{-1}(\alpha) = L_{(\lceil \alpha(n + 1) \rceil)}$ denotes the $(1 - \alpha)$ right empirical quantile of the calibration set $\mathcal{L}$.
-In other words, the $\alpha$-sublevel sets of the recalibrated latent norms of \LR in \cref{eq:latent_sublevel_set} are precisely the conformal prediction regions of CONTRA and L-CP given in \cref{eq:latent_conformal_region}.
-Finally, while this equivalence is notable, it is important to point out that the chosen calibration map $\Fh_L$, being non-differentiable, does not yield a well-defined recalibrated predictive density function $\fh'$.
+where $\Fh_{\hat{L}}^{-1}(\alpha) = \hat{L}_{(\lceil \alpha(n + 1) \rceil)}$ denotes the $(1 - \alpha)$ right empirical quantile of the calibration scores $\mc{L}$.
+This shows that the $\alpha$-sublevel sets of the PIT of the latent norm of \LR \cref{eq:latent_sublevel_set} correspond exactly to the conformal prediction sets produced by CONTRA and L-CP at coverage $\alpha$ \cref{eq:latent_conformal_region}.
+While this equivalence is notable, it is important to point out that the chosen calibration map $\Fh_{\hat{L}}$, being non-differentiable, does not yield a well-defined recalibrated predictive density function $\fh'_{Y|X}$.
+This equivalence is summarized in the last row of \cref{table:comparison_calibration}.